News & Trending Money News

 Credit card debt can carry an interest rate of up to 30% and as interest rates rise, those rates are rising.
 Yikes!

-Instead of letting high-interest credit card debt linger, chip away at it.
-Now that you’re making more money, take the time to send in more than just the minimum payment.
+Instead of letting high-interest credit card debt linger, start paying off your debt in bigger chunks.
+Now that you’re making more money, you can take the time to send in more than just the minimum payment.

 Start an emergency fund immediately